tarides/tezos-context-hash/SPEC.md

 ### Nodes

-Directories with less than 256 entries are encoded as a flat list of entries.
+Directories with at most 256 entries are encoded as a flat list of entries.

 As already described above, **a tree entry is a triplet: *name $\times$ kind $\times$ hash*.** An entry is encoded as follow: